aditya172926/findash/README.md

 # Data_and_Finance
+👋 Hi!
 Add your python programs for applications in finance like Time series analysis, Trading Strategies, Data Analysis, Machine Learning and more.

 ## Why this Repository?
 This repository gives beginners and newcomers in the field of AI, ML and Quants a chance to understand the inner workings of popular learning algorithms by presenting them with